FergusInLondon/Commander/README.md

 I aim to write two more demonstration commands: (1) an iptables interface, and (2) a `systemd` unit manager.
 After that I'll do some refactoring and clean up.

+## System Configuration & User Privileges

+This interacts with `systemd` to restart specific units, therefore beware that - depending upon your system - this may well need to be ran as root.
+Not cool, but not a priority to fix at the moment either.

+Similarly, assumptions are made about systemd unit names - i.e `hostapd.service`.
+I'll try and document these, and throw in some accompanying provisioning scripts (i.e via *Ansible*) when this is done.

 ## Testing

 There are no tests. :( I will aim to write some tests once I decide exactly how to structure them (there's a lot of moving parts.) and I'm happy with the overall design.
 It would be jumping the gun to have gone full TDD on a simple proof of concept!